 <aside>

-In the following example, we will be sending users data to SEEN for video generation, and receiving a unique landing page link and a unique, personalised thumbnail back to Braze for distribution.
-This example uses a POST webhook in Braze to send data to SEEN, a POST webhook in SEEN Journey builder and data transformation to receive the data back to Braze.
+In the following example, we will be sending users data to Seen for video generation, and receiving a unique video player link and a unique, personalised thumbnail back to Braze for distribution.
+This example uses a POST webhook in Braze to send data to SEEN, a POST webhook in a Seen Project and data transformation to receive the data back to Braze.

 </aside>